openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 The `tkn pac bootstrap` command allows you to get started quickly and try out Pipelines-as-Code.
 If you are running this in production, you should consider installing Pipelines-as-Code using a GitOps tool like [OpenShift GitOps](https://www.openshift.com/learn/topics/gitops/) or [ArgoCD](https://argoproj.github.io/argo-cd/) following the manual installation instructions.

-Let's get started with `tkn pac bootstrap`:
+Let's get started with `tkn pac bootstrap`.

+{{< hint info >}}
+Note: this assumes using the public GitHub instance, if you are using GitHub Enterprise you will need to use the `--github-hostname` flag with the hostname of your GitHub Enterprise instance.
+{{< /hint >}}

 ### Pipelines-as-Code Installation